-Note about the modulation: the modulation parameter is converted to tip-tilt voltage commands using a lookup-table, found in [], based on the ccd frame rate.
+Note about the modulation: the modulation parameter is converted to tip-tilt voltage commands using a lookup-table, found in a specific calibration file (see section 17), based on the ccd frame rate.
 Not all modulation values are available at all ccd frame rates, for example at a frame rate of 1000 hz the maximum modulation radius is 3 lambda/D. In general, higher frame rates will prevent to use the bigger modulation settings, but a precise specification cannot be given since it depends on the details of the lookup table.
 The GUI will give an error to the user when an incorrect modulation is entered.